 The City of Murrieta is serviced by four different water service providers.
 For several years, discussions have been held within the Murrieta community and among the water districts serving the Murrieta area regarding service delivery, cost to rate payers, and infrastructure.
 There are several complex considerations that often overlap, but also compete for consideration.
 These include competing interest for existing and future customers.
 Some examples are the costs and efficiencies of system improvements serving existing customers or combined with expansion for future customers, proximity of existing infrastructure compared to rates and an agency's overall cost of service, availability of existing storage versus the feasibility of expanding storage facilities, etc. Nowhere do these issues appear to converge more than in the Murrieta Retail Service Area.
-This focused MSR specifically considered these competing issues in determining the hydraulic, infrastructure and financial implications for existing and future customers.
-The City of Murrieta also has a desire to facilitate the needs of future customers that will come from growth, through the potential build out of the region.
+This focused MSR specifically considered these competing issues in determining the hydraulic, infrastructure and financial implications for existing and future customers that will come from growth, through the potential build out of the region.